Why Is Cortisol The Stress Hormone?

 Summary

-In January 2024 a medically reviewed article on Medical News written by Zia Sherrell, MPH showed that having too much cortisol in the blood can be damaging to health, particularly if cortisol levels remain high over an extended period.
+In January 2024, a medically reviewed article on Medical News written by Zia Sherrell, MPH, showed that too much cortisol in the blood can damage health, particularly if cortisol levels remain high over an extended period.
 In many cases, the most direct way to lower it is to reduce things that trigger its production.
 For many people, this means reducing stress.

-By making simple lifestyle changes to relax the nervous system and reduce exposure to stress, people may notice an improvement in their well-being.
+People may notice an improvement in their well-being by making simple lifestyle changes to relax the nervous system and reduce exposure to stress.